ugoproto/ugo_py_doc/docs/Vectors and Arrays (Linear Algebra).md

 `np.angle()` provides the angle of the elements of complex array elements, but also basic trigonometric, exponential or logarithmic functions.

-# Linear Algebra With SciPy
+# Linear Algebra With Scipy

 ```python